LiskArchive/lisk-sdk-examples/workshop/README.md

     }
 </details>

-## Nuggets of Knowledge for Custom Transactions
+## Nuggets of Knowledge about Custom Transactions
 Before we continue with the `PaymentTransaction`, let's first explore some important concepts related to custom transactions.

 ### Why can we access this.id or this.amount?
 **Task 6: Read section `7.
-Why can I use` in the [article](https://blog.lisk.io/a-deep-dive-into-custom-transactions-statestore-basetransaction-and-transfertransaction-df769493ccbc) to learn why we can access these properties.**
+Why can I use` in this [article](https://blog.lisk.io/a-deep-dive-into-custom-transactions-statestore-basetransaction-and-transfertransaction-df769493ccbc) to learn why we can access these properties.**

 The full constructor logic for this can be found on [Github](https://github.com/LiskHQ/lisk-sdk/blob/development/elements/lisk-transactions/src/base_transaction.ts#L142).